Exponential family measurement error models for single-cell CRISPR screens

 \subsection{Model and model properties}

 The general GLM-EIV model uses an arbirary GLM to model the gene and gRNA modalities:

 Here, $f_m$ (resp., $f_g$) is an exponential family distribution with mean $\mu^m_i$ (resp., $\mu^g_i$); $r_m$ and $r_g$ are the link function for the gene and gRNA models, respectively; and $o^m_i$ and $o^g_i$ are the (possibly zero) offset terms for the gene and gRNA models.
 In practice we typically set $o^m_i$ and $o^g_i$ to the log-transformed library sizes (i.e., $\log(d^m_i)$ and $\log(d^g_i)$).
 Again, we assume that the unobserved perturbation indicator $p_i$ is drawn from a $\textrm{Bern}(\pi)$ distribution.
 More model details are available in Appendix \ref{sec:glmeiv_details}.
-A zero-inflated version of the GLM-EIV model is developed in Appendix \ref{sec:zero_inf_model}.

 The GLM-EIV model can be seen as a generalization of the simple errors-in-variables model (when the predictor is binary); the latter is defined as follows: